cetteup/unsplash-php/README.md

 ===

 #### Diza\Unsplash\HttpClient->user_collections($username, $page, $per_page)
-Get a list of collections created by the user.
+Get a list of collections created by a user.

 *Note:* You need to instantiate an httpclient object first